junxit/us-congress-bills-110/bill.md

     >       - **(ii)** a baccalaureate or advanced degree in a field related to early childhood education, with experience in teaching preschool children; or
     >       - **(iii)** except that teachers providing services in migrant and seasonal Head Start classrooms that serve children under age 3 shall be required to meet the teacher requirements described in section 645A(h).
     >     - **(B)** *Progress report*
-    >       - **(i)** On an annual basis, each Head Start agency shall provide to the Secretary a report indicating the number and percentage of classroom instructors with child development/ early childhood education associate credentials and associate, baccalaureate, or advanced degrees, and number of classroom instructors who successfully transferred associate credit and completed a baccalaureate degree disaggregated by race, ethnicity, and proficiency in a language other than English, with a description of those languages.
+    >       - **(i)** On an annual basis, each Head Start agency shall provide to the Secretary a report indicating the number and percentage of classroom instructors with child development/early childhood education associate credentials and associate, baccalaureate, or advanced degrees, and number of classroom instructors who successfully transferred associate credit and completed a baccalaureate degree disaggregated by race, ethnicity, and proficiency in a language other than English, with a description of those languages.
     >       - **(ii)** Not later than September 30, 2008 the Secretary shall compile and transmit reports received under (i) to the Committee on Education and Labor of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate.
     >     - **(C)** *Progress* Each Head Start agency shall provide to the Secretary a report indicating the number and percentage of teachers and teacher’s aides with child development associate credentials and associate, baccalaureate, or advanced degrees.
 The Secretary shall compile all program reports and make them available to the Committee on Education and Labor of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate.
     >     - **(D)** *Requirement for new head start teachers* In accordance with rules issued by the Secretary and made effective 2 years after the effective date of this subparagraph, all Head Start agencies shall require that all Head Start teachers hired after such rules take effect to provide Head Start services in center-based programs—
     >       - **(i)** have an associate, baccalaureate, or advanced degree in early childhood education or a related field; or
     >       - **(ii)** be currently enrolled in a program of study leading to an associate degree in early childhood education or a related field, and agree to complete degree requirements not later than 3 years after the date of hire.
     >     - **(E)** *Service requirements* The Secretary shall establish requirements to ensure that individuals who receive financial assistance under this subchapter in order to comply with the requirements under section 648A(a)(2) shall subsequently teach in a Head Start center for a period of time equivalent to the period for which they received assistance or repay the amount of the funds.
-    >     - **(F)** *Limitation* The Secretary shall require that any Federal funds provided directly or indirectly to comply with subparagraph (A) shall be used toward degrees awarded by an institution of higher education, as defined by sections 101 or 102 of the Higher Education Act (20 U.S.C.
+    >     - **(F)** *Limitation* The Secretary shall require that any Federal funds provided directly or indirectly to comply with subparagraph (A) shall be used toward degrees awarded by an institution of higher education, as defined by section 101 or 102 of the Higher Education Act (20 U.S.C.
 1001, 1002).

   - **(B)** in paragraph (3)—
     - **(i)** in subparagraph (B) by striking “or” at the end,